CiaranGruber/Ti-84-Calculator/Miscellaneous/README.md

 ### Proof-of-concepts
 * Rotate and Zoom
 * Bounce

+### Too Large
-* Instant Messenger - While not technically proof-of-concept, is too difficult to use practically
+* GIF player - While the file is small, the required image files are too large

 ### Dangerous
 The below applications have not been included as they may break the calculator if used incorrectly.
 Use with caution.